utah-cs3550-fa25/assignments/hw3.md

 The recipe and profile views are more complex than the card views.

-In `profile.html`, usee the `author` variable for author information,
-including:
+In `profile.html`, set the profile information based on the passed-in `User` object, including:

 - The author's name
 - How long since they joined (a Django `User` has a `date_joined` field; use the `timesince` filter)
-- How many recipes they've authored (use the `length` filter on the set of `Recipe`s; make sure to use either "Author of 1 recipe" or "Author of 3 recipes", using `pluralize` to add the "s" in "recipes")
+- How many recipes they've authored (use the `length` filter on the set of `Recipe`s; make sure to output either "Author of 1 recipe" or "Author of 3 recipe**s**", using `pluralize` to add the "s" in "recipes")
 - The user bio; use the `urlize` and `linebreaks` filters to automatically insert `<a>` and `<p>` tags.
 - The user's profile photo (use a `src` of `/profile/UU/photo`, where